atrn/ici/CPLUSPLUS.md

 different types  or to work  with C++'s stricter type  checking.
-These are well contained and there is no proliferation of templates which is a hallmark of the modern C++ style but which often leads to slow build times and larger and slower executables.
+These are well contained and there is no proliferation of templates which is a hallmark of the modern C++ style but which often leads to slow build times and larger, and slower, executables.

 ## C-style mostly removed

-The various C-like ways of doings  things have been mostly replaced by the C++ ways of doing things.
+Various C-isms have been replaced by C++-isms:

+- parameterised macros are replaced by inline functions
+- NULL is replaced with nullptr.
 - C++'s constexpr is used to define constants
-- parameterised macros are replaced by inline functions
-- NULL is replaced with C++'s nullptr.
 - cstddef and cstdint types are used - size_t, intXX_t, etc...
 - C++ standard threads are assumed

+### But no RAII.
+Yet.

+There are a  number of things in the interpreter  that may be better expresed using small RAII classes.
+This has not been done and is related to changing the way errors are reported.
+C++ exceptions could be succesfully used to implement ICI's internal error raising and reporting rather than using return codes as it presently does.
+Such a change requires the use of RAII techniques to manage object reference counts for ICI objects not yet registered with the collector.

+Changing to use exceptions would clean up a significant amount of code.
+Many error conditions tested for are related to unlikely conditions and all the checking does add up.
+Previous micro-benchmarks I conducted demonstrated far superior performance of C++ exceptions over return codes when the exception/error is unlikely.
+Removing all those error code checks adds up.
+The source code is also nicer.

 ## ICI namespace